Kinovea/kinovea-docs/source/index.rst

 Welcome to the official user guide for Kinovea.

-(Intro paragraph about the program.)
+(TODO:Intro paragraph about the program.)

 Getting started